 - The setting is retained even when the power is turned off. - This does not appear if "Display mode item display: ON/OFF" is disabled in user mode. - 1 Press the MODE button on the measurement screen several times to display the LCD BACKGROUND screen. - 2 Press the AIR button to select "ON" or "OFF".
+The default setting is "OFF".

+3 Press the MODE button.
 "END" appears and the display returns to the screen in Step 1.